-Technical design errors reliability resilience
+Building Technical design errors reliability resilience

 How to build agent skills that handle failures gracefully: retry strategies, fallbacks, partial completion, and informative error responses.

+This is the difference between an agent that recovers from problems and one that gets stuck on them.
 This article covers the essential error handling patterns for agent skills: retry strategies, fallback alternatives, user-facing error messages, and partial completion recovery.
 These patterns are the foundation for building multi-step workflows that can survive real-world conditions.

 Error categories